Lending a helping hand to those who need it most.

 Vermont winters can place a heavy burden on our low-income neighbors.
 On top of the extreme weather we sometimes have, unexpected expenses like major car repairs or health crises can leave people in an unfortunate bind.
 Thankfully, there is a host of assistance programs in Vermont.

-The Vermont Public Service Board has approved a new discounted rate for low-income customers that will go into effect on December 15, 2012.
+The Vermont Public Service Board has approved a new discounted rate for low-income customers that went into effect on December 15, 2012.
 For a program description and application, link directly to the Vermont Agency of Human Services Department for Children and Families Energy Assistance Program page.
 For answers to Frequently Asked Questions, click here.

 Vermont provides the Fuel Assistance program to help low-income Vermonters pay for part of their winter home-heating bills.
 For more information, or to apply, click here, or call the Benefit Service Center at 1-800-479-6151.
 You can also pick up an application at a local office of the Vermont Department of Children and Families, Community Action Agency, or Area Agency on Aging.
 Apply today to help stay warm this winter.